Rodney (name)

-The personal name Rodney is a toponymic surname derived from the name of an unidentified place near the Somerset/Wiltshire border.
+Rodney is a toponymic surname derived from the ancient name of the islands off the coast of Sweden previously called Roden, now Roslagen, near Stockholm.
+In 1138, Walter De Rodeney accompanied Empress Maude from Normandy in her bid for the English crown during the period known as The Anarchy.
+Walter was awarded the manor of Backwell near Somersetshire for his support against King Stephen.
+The De Rodeney surname, literally "of the Roden Islands" was shortened to Rodney in the 1300s.

 Rodney became a title of the peerage of Great Britain in 1782, as Baron Rodney.
 Secondarily, it came to be used as a given name in the 18th century, originally in honour of Admiral George Brydges Rodney, 1st Baron Rodney.